AlmightyLks/Programming-Guidance/CSharp/Your-First-Project.md

 #### <a id="ConsoleAppCore">Creating a console application</a>

 Okay.
 There's two ways on how to begin to achieve the same thing.<br>
-You can either go into VSCode directly and navigate to your desired project-folder or you create your project folder and open
+You can either go into VSCode directly and navigate to your desired project-folder or you create your project folder and open the folder with an option like "Open with...
+[XYZ] application".